onzelf/FCDL/README.md

 # 🧭 **Federated Learning PoC**

 This project delivers a **functional Proof of Concept (PoC)** for **Federated Learning (FL)** built entirely using the principles of [Federated Computing (FC)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5218039) — a modular, AI-oriented architectural paradigm for data governance, distributed intelligence, and scalable collaboration.
-> The **PoC:**  implements a Federated Learning system using the MNIST dataset on two nodes following the principles of Federated Computing.

 ## ✅ What Was Built